 8.3.1 Internal user charges

 There are no legal requirements for user charging to be applied to users within the University.
 However for resource allocation and financial management purposes, it may be appropriate in some circumstances for responsibility centres to charge each other for their goods and services.

-The Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for internal charging.
+Vice-President (Finance) and Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for internal charging.
 Such recommendation will be contingent upon the proper process for establishment of new or revised internal charges being undertaken by the responsible organisational area, according to the procedures in G/8.1.